 Brethren, considering who owns us, who we were, and who we are now, it would be unworthy of us to be actively participating in sin and not really sacrificing ourselves to overcome it, and thus dishonoring our owner Jesus Christ by being unwilling to suffer in order to overcome, even as He did.
 How frequently and how intensively is the old man still dominating us?
 In order to answer this question, we have to think back, not forgetting what we were, because it gives us a clue of what we are now.

 Another reason, another principle to think upon, and that is to realize what it took to provide this way.

 This is an explanatory statement that is preceded by a number of examples given by Paul, extracted from the children of Israel's journey through the wilderness, and it says that all of these things happened unto them for examples, and we are thus to learn from them.
-We can look at this by saying that all of this happened for us upon whom the ends of the world are come.
+We can look at this by saying that all of this happened for us upon whom the ends of the ages are come.

 Well, just in the matter of the sacrifices, how many animals were sacrificed in the history of Israel from the time that they left Egypt until the time that they went into captivity, when the Jews finally went into captivity, returned from captivity, and then came back to Jerusalem, up until 70 AD?
 How many animals were sacrificed in order to portray to you and to me, and eventually to all of mankind, that there is no forgiveness by the shedding of the blood of an animal?
 From these things very much can be learned about the principle of sacrifice and what it will produce, as well as giving us instruction on the sacrifice of Jesus Christ.